ibonnet/majorstudio1/Lab02/README.md

 ## 02B: Design mockup and prototype

 <i><b>Goals:</b> After the first design review, decide for one of the concepts for this assignment.
 You now have two parallel work streams: Design and code.
-For this assignment create a prototype for both:
+For this assignment create a prototype for both:</i>

 ### Design mockup